Updated Dec. 28, 2020

 Charities are suffering right now.
 Fundraising events are being canceled and some donors can no longer give.
 Be sure before you donate that you have determined the organization is legitimate.
 There are a lot of scams out there right now, so consider helping local charities you already know about.

 - Consider donating more than you usually do to your favorite nonprofit or cause.
-Don't forget that Big Day of Giving is coming May 7.

 - Find local nonprofits that are helping those directly affected by the impacts of COVID-19.
 You can find ways to help here.